Tar (Azerbaijani instrument): History

-The "Caucasian tar" or "Azerbaijani tar" or "11 string tar" is an instrument in a slightly different shape from the Persian Tar and was developed from the original Persian tar around 1870 by Sadigjan.
+The "Azerbaijani tar" or "11 string tar" is an instrument in a slightly different shape from the Persian Tar and was developed from the original Persian tar around 1870 by Sadigjan.
 It has a slightly different build and has more strings.
 The Caucasus tar has one extra bass-string on the side, on a raised nut, and usually 2 double resonance strings via small metal nuts halfway the neck.
 All these strings are running next to the main strings over the bridge and are fixed to a string-holder and the edge of the body.

 In the second half of the 19th century, tar went through different renovations.
 One of the greatest musicians - performers on container Mirza Sadiq Asad (1846-1902) introduced changes in traditional iranian tar structure and form, increasing the number of its strings and bringing them up to 11.
 He, in addition, has changed the way the game on the container, raising tool with performer knees to his chest.

 New flowering of playing on the container begins in the 20th century.
 For example, the tar took the lead in the first Sheet orchestra of folk musical instruments, created in 1931 on the initiative of Uzeyir Hajibeyov and Muslim Magomayev largest Azerbaijani composers and public figures of the first half of the 20th century.
 School of sheet music playing on national instruments based Uzeyir Hajibeyov, further expanded the technical and artistic possibilities of the packaging.

 In Azerbaijan music, tar was used primarily as a lead instrument in the so-called mugham trio of singers (singer), which also includes kamancha and daf.
 The tar, as a part of mugham trio and as a solo, to date, continues to play a crucial role in the art of mugam, traditional and popular in Azerbaijan.

-The tar is held horizontally to the player's chest, and there held in position with the right hand by pushing its double-bowl shaped lower part to the chest.
-Playing the Tar commences by pulling the string using the plectrum held between the thumb and forefinger of the left hand.
-The strings, which are pulled by the right hand, make the sounds, and the tunes come from pressing the relevant frets with the forefinger, middle finger and ring finger of the left hand.
-In order to ensure the full use of the capability and variety of a Tar, the player will use different plectrums, together with differing strokes and trills.
-The range of tonality of the Tar is chromatic and covers two and one-half octaves.